-- 1. Unlock a DIMM slot by pressing both module clips outward. - 2.
-Align the memory module to the DIMM slot, and insert the modul4e perpendicular to the DIMM slot, pressing straight down to seat the module.
-The plastic clips at top side of the DIMM slot automatically lock the DIMM into the connector. - Note: The memory controller on most Alder Lake-S CPUs runs at a default frequency of 3600MHz-4400MHz, depending on the memory configuration.
+- 1. Unlock a DIMM slot by pressing both module clips outward. - Align the memory module to the DIMM slot, and insert the module perpendicular to the DIMM slot, pressing straight down to seat the module.
+The plastic clips at top side of the DIMM slot automatically lock the DIMM into the connector.

+Note: On a 2-DIMM DDR5 motherboard design, the memory controller on most Alder Lake-S CPUs runs at a default frequency of 4000MHz-4800MHz, depending on the memory configuration.
 Achieving memory speeds above the CPU's default speed may require manual setting of the memory timings, frequency and voltages and/or overclocking of the CPU.